 ON THIS PAGE: You will read about your medical care after treatment for non-melanoma skin cancer has finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment for skin cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 An important part of your follow-up care will be regular screening for new skin cancers, which should include whole body skin examinations by a health care professional.
 This is because many people treated for one skin cancer later develop other skin cancers.

 Sun protection and avoiding artificial tanning are essential to help prevent melanoma and other skin cancers.
 Many people who are treated for skin cancer lead an active, outdoor lifestyle, but it is very important to take steps to protect yourself from further skin damage.
 Participating in outdoor activities before 10:00 AM or after 4:00 PM and wearing long sleeves, pants, broad-spectrum sunscreen, sunglasses with UV protection, and a wide-brimmed hat will protect against further skin damage.
 Learn more about protecting your skin from the sun.